spacetelescope/jdaviz/docs/rampviz/plugins.rst

 The mission pipelines produce rate images from ramp cubes by fitting the samples up the ramp while accounting for non-linearity, jumps detected during an integration, saturation, and detector defects.
 These data quality checks and corrections are not applied in the Ramp Extraction plugin.
-For details on how rate images are derived from ramps, see the JWST pipeline's :doc:`jwst:jwst/ramp_fitting/index` step or the Roman pipeline's :ref:`romancal:ramp_fitting_step` step.
+For details on how rate images are derived from ramps, see the JWST pipeline's :ref:`jwst:ramp_fitting_step` step or the Roman pipeline's :ref:`romancal:ramp_fitting_step` step.